 8. Rocco’s Little Chicago

 Rocco’s is the place to go for delicious Chicago style pizza, whether you are a fan of thin crust or deep dish.
-While the menu is definitely overpriced (18 bucks for a simple large cheese pizza?), Rocco’s does offer some tasty fare in a simple little space reminiscent of many of the local pizza joints you would find throughout the south side of Chicago.
-The dining/bar area features various Chicago sports themed memorabilia and a full bar, recreating the pizza/pub atmosphere so common throughout the Windy City.
+While the menu is definitely overpriced (20 bucks for a simple large cheese pizza?), Rocco’s does offer some tasty fare in a simple little space reminiscent of many of the local pizza joints you would find throughout the south side of Chicago.
+The dining/bar area features various Chicago sports themed memorabilia and a full bar.
+Rocco’s did a great job recreating the pizza/pub atmosphere so common throughout the Windy City.
 There is also a decent sized patio for those cooler winter desert evenings.

 Do not leave without trying out the tasty toasted ravioli, which is definitely the best app on the menu.
 Rocco’s also offers a great selection of salads and their garlic bread is also pretty good.
-This place will surely please Chicago transplants and visitors alike , as well as anyone else seeking a delicious slice of pizza made freshly daily with quality mozzarella, as opposed to a generic pre-frozen meal from a national pizza chain.
+This place will surely please Chicago transplants and visitors alike, as well as anyone else seeking a delicious slice of pie.
+Pizza made freshly daily with quality mozzarella, as opposed to a generic pre-frozen meal from a national pizza chain.
 As a former Chicago resident for several decades, I can say that the pizza has passed the test.

 9. Le Buzz

 Le Buzz, a simple little French style cafe, is extremely popular with locals as it is one of the better places to enjoy both good breakfast fare and good coffee.
-As one of just a handful of decent breakfast choices, it gets very crowded on weekend mornings, especially with the fitness crowds.
-As Le Buzz is located on the way to Mt Lemmon, cyclists tend to quickly fill up the outdoor patio early each weekend, as they fuel up for their 30 mile long, 3000+ ft elevation gain ride up Catalina Scenic Highway.
+It gets very crowded on weekend mornings, especially with the fitness crowd.
+As Le Buzz is located on the way to Mt Lemmon, cyclists tend to quickly fill up the outdoor patio early each weekend.
+Not surprising really, as they need to fuel up for their 30 mile long, 3000+ ft elevation gain ride up Catalina Scenic Highway.